ejbwn5/CS-Projects/Personal Projects/EdPuter/Emulator/README.md

 This emulator used to use the **EdputerCPU.bin** file to properly simulate the instruction decoding for every instruction, including subclock simulation, but it had incredibly poor performance, as emulators often do.
 I have since reworked the emulator to use a more optimized approach where it simply calculates the equivalent operation based on the opcode for each instruction.

 However, I'm still including the **EdputerCPU.bin** file for completeness, since it's needed for the real physical Edputer.
+It can be found in the [Instruction Set](../Instruction%20Set/) folder.

 ## Execution